 - Confine your dog to a crate or another room.

 - Help the bite victim wash the wound thoroughly with warm, soapy water.

 - Be courteous and sympathetic to the bite victim.
 Avoid laying blame or getting defensive.
 This does not mean you need to admit fault.
-Remember that what you say may be used against you later if legal or civil action is taken.
+Remember that what you say may be used against you later if a legal or civil action is taken.

 - Contact a medical professional for the bite victim.
 Depending on the severity of the bite, an ambulance may be needed.
-No matter how minor the bite is, the victim should still seek medical care.
+No matter how minor the bite is, the victim should seek medical care.
 Dog bites that look mild on the surface can get serious very fast.

 - Offer to contact a friend or family member for the victim.